-- B. Notification of Architect/Engineer: If field conditions differ from the data and design recommendations outlined in the Geotechnical Report, the Geotechnical Engineer shall notify the Architect/Engineer immediately. - C. Additional Tests: Additional tests may be required by the Geotechnical Engineer to determine new design criteria.
-Such tests shall be made as quickly as possible so as not to delay the concreting operations any longer than absolutely required. - D. Observation Requirements: Each drilled pier shall be inspected by the authorized inspector and approved prior to placement of concrete. - E. Cooperation with Testing and Inspection Personnel: The Contractor shall provide facilities as required to assist in the inspection and testing of the excavations, and cooperate with the inspecting and testing personnel to expedite the work. - F. Notification of Observer: The Contractor shall notify the authorized observer at least twelve hours prior to the time the excavation will be ready for inspection.
-Drilled shaft installation shall not proceed without the authorized observer on site. - G. Personnel Safety: The Contractor shall provide gas testing equipment, protective cage, or temporary casing or shoring of proper diameter, length, and thickness, and all other safety equipment required by law for inspection and testing of drilled piers and to protect workmen and inspectors during hand belling or other operations necessitating entry into shaft.
+- D. Inspection Requirements: Each drilled pier shall be inspected by the authorized inspector and approved prior to placement of concrete. - E. Cooperation with Testing and Inspection Personnel: The Contractor shall provide facilities as required to assist in the inspection and testing of the excavations, and cooperate with the inspecting and testing personnel to expedite the work. - F. Notification of Inspector: The Contractor shall notify the authorized inspector at least six hours prior to the time the excavation will be ready for inspection. - G. Personnel Safety: The Contractor shall provide gas testing equipment, protective cage, or temporary casing of proper diameter, length, and thickness, and all other safety equipment required by law for inspection and testing of drilled piers and to protect workmen and inspectors during hand belling or other operations necessitating entry into shaft.